 Going back to the closet organizer analogy, it would be pointless for me to nicely organize clothes that I need to get rid of.
 Similarly, avoid Intranet Hoarding Syndrome (IHS), and keep only relevant and useful content on your intranet.

 Get content managers who are experts in each area of the intranet to help assess the content.
 Ideally, they are part of your project team and are invested in seeing the intranet succeed.
-Eliminate or archive content that’s past its prime, combine content which naturally fits together, and identifies gaps where you need to add content.
+Eliminate or archive content that’s past its prime, combine content that naturally fits together, and identify gaps where you need to add content.
 Yep, just like you would with your wardrobe.